Company Profile

 Australian Hovercraft pilot training

 Neoteric’s first Australian customer received pilot training from Chris Fitzgerald at Neoteric’s test & training facility in Hastings, Victoria.
-More photos here
+More photos here.

-Testing continued on evaluating and improving a new rotary-powered hovercraft.
+Meanwhile Testing continued on evaluating and improving a new rotary-powered hovercraft.

 April 2007

-David Atkins returned to the US to undertake design improvements, to upgrade seating and lighting, and to assist with corporate planning.
+David Atkins returned to the US Neoteric to undertake design improvements, to upgrade seating and lighting, and to assist with corporate planning.

 May 2007